govex/performance-management-getting-started/structure.md

 * Seattle's [SeaStat](http://www.seattle.gov/seattle-police-department/crime-data/seastat) is aimed at analyzing crime data and community incident reports to identify crime hotspots.

-* In Maryland's StateStat, each State department had a stat meeting once a month.
+* In Maryland's StateStat, each State department had a Stat meeting once a month.
 Follow up items from the previous month were discussed, as well as new topics and trends.
-These meetings were complemented by quarterly "subject matter stats," in which all agencies that have ownership of certain topics were present.
+These meetings were complemented by quarterly "subject-matter Stats," in which all agencies that have ownership of certain topics were present.

 <hr>